Volleyball serving tips for coaches from technique to tactical pressure blog

 Read more

 At VolleyballXL, we understand how important speed, precision, and teamwork are in volleyball.
-That’s why we’ve developed our own VolleyballXL Butterfly Drills: dynamic exercises designed to challenge players and elevate their passing, setting, and reaction speed.
-In this blog, we’ll explain how to perform butterfly drills, why they are so effective, and how you can […]
+That’s why we use the volleyball butterfly drill as a core part of our training: a dynamic exercise designed to improve passing, setting, and reaction speed for players at every level.
+In this guide, we explain exactly what the butterfly drill is, […]

 Read more